Is There No Such Thing as a Bad Question? H4R: HalluciBot For Ratiocination, Rewriting, Ranking, and Routing: Related Work

 \section{Related Work}

 With regards to hallucination mitigation studies, an overwhelming majority focuses on the post-generation stage of analyzing outputs.
 A minority concentrates on the pre-generation phase and even amongst those, the focus lies in incorporating recent knowledge into LLMs.
 In detail, many expand on the universally utilized method of context-based retrieval systems \citep{reimers-2019-sentence-bert, johnson2019billion, nogueira2020passage, karpukhin-etal-2020-dense, NEURIPS2020_6b493230, izacard-grave-2021-leveraging}.
 Other methods include relying on the model's general knowledge \citep{khashabi-etal-2020-unifiedqa} or conditioning the QA model on context generated by the LLM itself \citep{yu2023generate}.
 Certain work has focused on mitigating hallucinations by augmenting the way LLMs generate their answers.
 One of the more popular techniques is to have the model enumerate its chain-of-thought \citep{wei2023chainofthought} and think step by step \citep{nye2021work}, while building context.
-Another method to augment generation with context is by semantic retrieval \citep{lewis2021retrievalaugmented,liu2021makes}, handling hallucinations as they arise \citep{varshney2023stitch}, or using LLMs to generate context rather than retrieve \citep{yu2023generate}.
+Another method to augment generation with context is by semantic retrieval \citep{NEURIPS2020_6b493230,liu2021makes}, handling hallucinations as they arise \citep{varshney2023stitch}, or using LLMs to generate context rather than retrieve \citep{yu2023generate}.
 PromptChainer \citep{10.1145/3491101.3519729} profiled techniques to craft LLM chains, in which the output of one LLM's generation process, when fed into the next LLM, can allow for more complex tasks.
 Language Model Cascades \citep{dohan2022language} demonstrated that LLMs can yield probabilistic programs to tackle multi-step reasoning problems.
 Self-consistency \citep{wang2023selfconsistency} leveraged a new decoding strategy to sample multiple generative pathways - then select the most consistent answer.
 Also, \citet{kumar-etal-2022-gradient} explored gradient-based sampling procedures that satisfy user-defined constraints.
 Most recent work has focused on sampling-based calibration within a single model \citep{cole-etal-2023-selectively} or self-verification \citep{kadavath2022language} - the latter focuses on generating a set of outputs and feeding those back into the LLM.
 Furthermore, \citet{snyder2023early} explores how artifacts can differentiate hallucinated outputs.
-One common feature amongst these approaches is that the focus is on the output rather than the query.
-Also, while \citet{zheng2023noisy} study lexical perturbations, no study on hallucinations has employed a Multi-Agent approach coupled with query perturbations - which are hallmark features of HalluciBot.
+One common feature amongst these approaches is that the focus is on the output rather than the query. \citet{alzahrani2024benchmarks} explored how LLMs are highly sensitive to minute perturbations, such as changing the order of answer choices.
+Also, while \citet{zheng2023noisy} study lexical perturbations, no study on hallucinations employs a Multi-Agent approach coupled with query perturbations - which are hallmark features of HalluciBot.